Prompt to Pwn: Automated Exploit Generation for Smart Contracts: Key Factors Affecting LLM Performance

 \subsection{Factor 3: Vulnerability Type}

-AEG success varies by vulnerability class.
-As shown in Figure~\ref{fig:aeg_comparison}, arithmetic overflows show the highest success rate in both LLM's AEG due to their simple structure and fixed pattern.
-These vulnerabilities lack cross-contract dependencies and are easier for LLMs to detect and exploit.
+AEG success also varies by vulnerability class.
+As shown in Figure~\ref{fig:aeg_comparison}, arithmetic overflows show the highest success rate in our experiments.
+These vulnerabilities have simple structures and fixed patterns, and they rarely involve cross-contract dependencies, which makes them easier for LLMs to detect and exploit.

+In contrast, vulnerabilities that depend on global protocol state or multi step interactions, such as front running and some forms of access control misuse, are more challenging.
+They require the model to reason about sequences of transactions, ordering constraints, or implicit assumptions that are not visible from a single function body.